Cincinnati, OH Car Insurance

 Since these risks are associated with bad credit, it tends to be that the worse your credit, the more you'll pay for car insurance coverage.

 The difference in price can be substantial regardless of the city, but in Cincinnati drivers with poor credit (300-579) pay 112% more than drivers with excellent credit (800-850).
-Our data tells us most drivers in Cincinnati have an "Average" credit score, which is credit falling between 580 and 679.
+Our data tells us 33% drivers in Cincinnati have a credit score in the average (580-679) category.
 In 2023, Hastings Mutual Insurance Company is the cheapest option for Cincinnati drivers for this credit range.

 Cheapest car insurance companies for bad credit in Cincinnati, OH